mymichu/workspace-c-conan/README.md

-# workspace-c-conan
+# workspace-c-cpp-conan

-This is a template/example repository which helps developers to start with writing unit test on c-code.
+This is a template/example repository which helps developers to start with writing unit test on c/cpp-code.